rmsokol/spinmeals/README.md

 🛠 App Structure Overview
 Frontend Stack:

-HTML/CSS/JS (or we can use React if you prefer)
+React

 Canvas or SVG for the Spinwheel Animation

-Firebase SDK for data access
+Firebase SDK for data access: https://spinmealdb-default-rtdb.firebaseio.com/

 Core Features:

-Spinwheel UI
+Colorful Spinwheel UI

-Spins on click and selects a random meal from chosen category
+Spins on click and selects a random meal from chosen category or full meal plan

 Single Meal View